shin-ee-chen/SIFo/README.md

 ![diagram](sifo_tasks.png)

 Code and data are described in the paper:
-> Xinyi Chen, Baohao Liao, Jirui Qi, Panagiotis Eustratiadis, Christof Monz, Arianna Bisazza, Maarten de Rijke.
-[The SIFo Benchmark: Investigating the Sequential Instruction Following Ability of Large Language Models].
+> [The SIFo Benchmark: Investigating the Sequential Instruction Following Ability of Large Language Models].

 We provide the benchmark dataset and code for reproducing our results.